 Forest information sharing

 Data harmonisation and improvement of access to information are among the major challenges facing the European forestry sector.
-One of the main objectives of the JRC is to establish a European Forest Data Centre (EFDAC ) as the focal point for forest information at a European level.
+One of the main objectives of the JRC is to establish a Forest Information System for Europe (FISE), which should include the European Forest Data Centre (EFDAC ) as well as the European Forest Fire Information System (EFFIS) as the focal point for forest information at a European level.
 EFDAC is being built in compliance with the guidelines of the Infrastructure for Spatial Information in Europe (INSPIRE ), contributing to the development of the Shared Environmental Information System (SEIS ).

 Sustainable use of European forests